 Joan and Larry have 2 adult children, Emily and Patrick.
 Emily followed them to St. John, staying 4 years, using her marine science background in the charter boating business, but leaving in early ’16 for professional work with the Pacific States Fisheries Commission.
-Patrick followed his family in ’14, and is Chef d’ Cuisine at La Tapa, in his 3rd year.
-It’s been a joy for the Wilsons to have had the family together these few years, enjoying the bounty of Love City.
+Patrick followed his family in ’14, and was Chef d’ Cuisine at La Tapa for several years.
+It’s been a joy for the Wilsons to have had the family together these few years, enjoying the bounty of Love City

 Larry’s interest in history began in his childhood, exploring Native American sites while in Scouting, and spending many weeks yearly, camping on family vacations around the US throughout his youth.
 History and archaeology was always an inexpensive focus for his parents and the 7 siblings in these outings.
 Joan and Larry continued this tradition with Emily and Patrick, including trips across Mexico and the Caribbean.
 A principal attraction to St. John included it’s rich history of diverse cultures.
 The warm openness of the community made it right to call “Home.”